-The Teacher Education Professional Program is rooted in a deep commitment to equity, social justice, and PK-12 public education.
+As part of the Teacher Education Professional Program, the Master of Arts in Teaching is rooted in a deep commitment to equity, social justice, and PK-12 public education.
 An urban focus informs our work with partner school districts—our collaborative partners in Teacher Education.

 Master’s of Arts in Teaching